 A common – and controversial – quote attributed to Adolf Hitler states: “To conquer a nation, first disarm its citizens.”
 This quote is often cited amid gun control debates.
 But did Hitler actually speak these words?

 It’s unclear if Hitler spoke those exact words, but he did express the sentiment.

 A variation of the quote often reads, “To conquer a nation, one must first disarm its citizens.”

-A Newsday op-ed entitled, “Misinformation: Did Hitler say “one must first disarm citizens” to control a nation?” sought to dispel “rumors” that the quote belonged to Hitler, offering its absence from internet searches as some sort of proof.
+A 2012 Newsday op-ed entitled, “Misinformation: Did Hitler say “one must first disarm citizens” to control a nation?” sought to dispel rumors that the quote originated from Hitler, offering its absence from internet searches as proof.
 While a direct citation does seem lacking, such absence neither confirms or denies the source of the quote.
 The original source cannot be found, Hitler or otherwise.

 There are, however, verifiable Hitler statements which very closely echo the sentiment of the quote in question.
 These can be found in Hitler’s Table Talk, 1941-1944: Secret Conversations with the English translation copyrighted 1953 by Weidenfeld and Nicolson.